willstepp/writings/joseph-the-son/jts.md

 An hour later they were finished.
 They took the remains of the chickens to the fire pit where Jacob said he would burn them later that night.
 When they took the tools back to the shed Jacob turned to him without warning and placed both hands on his shoulders, speaking to him in a voice more severe than anything he had yet heard from him.

-“Tell no one about the knife, Joseph.
-That is a secret between you and me.”
+“Keep it a secret between you and me, the knife.”

 Six

-It was evening when the sun had just dropped behind the power plant towers to the west and a muted light still lingered in the sky.
+The late afternoon sun had just dropped behind the power plant towers to the west and a muted light still lingered in the sky.
 Outside the kitchen window you could still make out the shapes of the trailers and the line of trees where the woods began.
 It was cold as it had been the last few days, but since the wood stove had been burning for some time it was warm in the house kitchen where Beth, Joseph, and Lizzie were preparing dinner for the guest of honor.
 Jacob would be there in a couple hours.

 At the moment Beth was sweeping the floor.
 She moved around the room as if dancing with a partner, enjoying the work, humming a song that had no words or melody.
 Just a song.
 Lizzie and Joseph joined her in singing the wordless song, each involved in their own task.
 Joseph was peeling potatoes for the roast and Lizzie was picking up her toys and placing them in the plastic box next to the window.